pavithra19/apache_spark_people_data_processor/README.md

 ## Overview

-The goal of this project is to help users learn and implement Apache Spark’s Structured APIs for handling structured data.
-The code is written in Scala and demonstrates best practices for building scalable data pipelines.
+- Fast and scalable data processing using Apache Spark
+- Written primarily in Scala for performance and maintainability
+- Modular pipeline for data ingestion, transformation, and export
+- Shell scripts for automation and ease of use
+- Suitable for batch processing of large people-related datasets

 ## Features